Casehero

 1. Analyze Ken French’s 10 Momentum Portfolios

 At first glance of Chart 1, it looks like there is a very clear positive relationship between the mean returns and its momentum return decile.
 Each decile has a higher mean return than its previous decile.
 Similarly, there is a very clear positive relationship between a stock’s return decile and its standard deviation.
-Every decile has a lower standard deviation that its previous decile.
+Every decile has a lower standard deviation than its previous decile.

 Chart 1